College of Liberal Arts

 (3 years or equivalent of college Spanish, minimum 3.0 GPA in Spanish, overall GPA of 2.75, at least three credits in Hispanic literature, and some additional requirements)

 For additional information or an application for membership, contact the moderator, or call Ext.
 5322.

 Le Club Français

 The Mount St. Mary's French Club is open to any student with an interest in French cultures.
 It is a student-organized and operated club.
 Club members organize trips to metropolitan areas to attend a French ballet, drama, festival, to dine at a French restaurant, and to enjoy other cultural events.
-The club also sponsors films in French, parties with international students, and numerous other functions.
+The club also sponsors films in French, socials with international students, and numerous other functions.
 Interested students should consult the club moderator, Dr. Marco Roman, Ext.
 5233.

 The Mount St. Mary's German Club is open to any student interested in German culture.
 It is organized and operated by students.
 Members engage in community activities and organize trips to metropolitan areas to visit the German or Austrian embassy, attend a German opera, drama, or festival, dine at a German restaurant, and enjoy other cultural events.
 The club sponsors films in German, parties with international students, and numerous other functions.
 Interested students should contact the club moderator, Dr. Susann Samples, Ext.
 5896.

 The Hispanic Cultural Club is open to any student interested in Hispanic cultures.
 It is a student-organized and operated club.
 Club members organize trips to metropolitan areas to attend a festival, to dine at a Spanish restaurant, and to enjoy other cultural events.
 The club also sponsors films in Spanish, parties with international students, and numerous other functions.
 For additional information please contact Dr. Christine Blackshaw, Ext.
 5832.